htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 The *condor_starter* daemon uses cgroups by default on Linux systems to accurately track all the processes started by a job, even when quickly-exiting parent processes spawn many child processes.
-As with the GID-based tracking, this is only implemented when a *condor_procd* daemon is running.
+As with the GID-based tracking, this is only implemented when a :tool:`condor_procd` daemon is running.

 Kernel cgroups are named in a virtual file system hierarchy.
 HTCondor